HVAC Air Filters in Ogden, UT

 How long do air filters last before they need to be replaced?

-It’s generally recommended to replace your air filters monthly, but the truth is there are countless factors in the final determination.
+It’s generally recommended to replace your air filters monthly, but there are countless factors in the final determination.
 The higher the filtration rating of your air filter, the sooner it will become clogged because it catches more of the debris that attempts to pass through it.

-There’s also the consideration that every house has different amounts of air pollution that a filter might catch; houses with pets, old homes with dust or mold problems, places with tons of pollen, and the like will naturally end up dirtying their filters sooner than other homes.
+There’s also the consideration that every house has different amounts of air pollution a filter might catch; houses with pets, old homes with dust or mold problems, places with tons of pollen, and such will naturally end up dirtying their filters sooner than other homes.